autotelik/datashift_journey/README.md

 rails generate datashift_journey:install_collector
 ```

-For simplified access to this model in your forms, you can derive from `DatashiftJourney::BaseCollectorForm`
+For simplified access to this model in your forms, you can derive from `DatashiftJourney::BaseCollectorForm`.

+If you use the form generator, this will be done for you (unless you specify otherwise via 'base_class' option).

 This base class provides access to the current journey plan via a `collector` alias,
 and the 'save' method this will create a single new node entry. ~